 Tell your team that you’d like to promote movement as much as possible while still allowing you to relax between contractions quite a bit.
 Make sure that you’re putting in your A effort when they are helping you move, so that you can get in great spots that help you push like the She-Ra you are. 🙂

 Perhaps you’ll have a burst of energy and want to try other things.
-Maybe you’ll try squatting for 15 minutes or so, and then move back to the bed (can I say any more how small changes like this can be AWESOME for you and moving that baby).
+Maybe you’ll try a squatting position for 15 minutes or so, and then move back to the bed (can I say any more how small changes like this can be AWESOME for you and moving that baby — and often pain relief as well).

 Perhaps you’ll try something that sounded so perfect in your prenatal classes, but then find that it’s not comfortable, or that the baby isn’t moving in that spot — so you’ll adjust.